marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## CoAP Version Field # {#ssec-coap-version-field}

-The CoAP version is bidirectional and MUST be elided during SCHC compression, since it always contains the same value.
+The Version field is described as bidirectional in a SCHC Rule, and it MUST be elided during SCHC compression, since it always contains the same value.
 In the future, or if a new version of CoAP is defined, new Rules will be needed to avoid ambiguities between versions.

 ## CoAP Type Field # {#ssec-coap-type-field}

-CoAP {{RFC7252}} has four types of messages: Confirmable (CON), Non-confirmable (NON), Acknowledgement (ACK), and Reset (RST).
+The Type field specifies one of the four types of CoAP messages, encoded as specified in {{Section 3 of RFC7252}}: Confirmable (CON), Non-confirmable (NON), Acknowledgement (ACK), and Reset (RST).

 The SCHC compression scheme SHOULD elide this field if, for instance, a client is sending only NON messages or only CON messages.
 For RST messages, SCHC may use a dedicated Rule.
 For other usages, SCHC can use a "match-mapping" MO.

+## CoAP Token Length (TKL) Field # {#ssec-coap-tkl-field}

+The Token Length (TKL) field specifies the size in bytes of the later Token field, and is described as bidirectional in a SCHC Rule.

+If the field value does not change over time, the SCHC Rule describes the TV set to that value, the MO set to "equal", and the CDA set to "not-sent", thereby eliding the field.

+Otherwise, if the field value changes over time, the SCHC Rule does not set the TV, while setting the MO to "ignore" and the CDA to "value-sent".
+The Rule may also use a "match-mapping" MO to compress the value.

 ## CoAP Code Field # {#ssec-coap-code-field}